Downsizing – The house has been sold. A closing date set.

 For free it must be in your garage or in the back yard.
 Somewhere it’s not hard to get at.
 When these companies have to come into your home they will charge you.
 It is at that time that they will need to have insurance coverage in case they do damage to your home while removing the item(s).

-4. On the day of the move you must be present when the moving company is packing the truck.
+4. On move day you must be present when the moving company is packing the truck.
 You supervise their team of movers to ensure that nothing gets left behind and request that certain items will be placed on the truck last.
 That way there are things that you and your family and friends can start to be unpack immediately.

 5. You are also at the new home to accept delivery of all your possessions.
 Again, I supervise the process so that everything goes into its designated room or space.So, this means you leave when the truck leaves your old house so you will be there to open the doors.